ibm-cloud-docs/openshift/satellite_clusters.md

    ```
    {: screen}

 3. Create an {{site.data.keyword.openshiftshort}} cluster in your {{site.data.keyword.satelliteshort}} location.
-When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} control plane.
-To ensure that hosts are automatically assigned as worker nodes in the default worker pool of your cluster, specify those hosts' labels in `--host-label` flags, and specify the number of worker nodes per zone in the `--workers` flag.
+When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} control plane, but no worker nodes are created for your cluster yet.
+To add worker nodes, you must later assign compute hosts from your location to your {{site.data.keyword.openshiftshort}} cluster.
 For more information about this command's options, see the [CLI reference documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-satellite).
    ```
    ibmcloud oc cluster create satellite --name <cluster_name> --location <location_name_or_ID> --version 4.5_openshift
    ```